Riley-5/gis709-assignment4/README.md

 ## Motivation

 South Africa has many townships, dangerous roads and areas that are not safe to be in.
 A "standard" GPS provides a route based on the shortest distance between the start and end location however, this may result in the shortest route passing through dangerous areas.
-Apps such as Goodle maps and Wayz have managed to incorperate traffic into their routing system but, to our knowledge no one has considered safetey as yet.
+Apps such as Google maps and Wayz have managed to incorperate traffic into their routing system but, to our knowledge no one has considered safetey as yet.

 ## Solution

 To address this problem, we have created an application that incorperates saftey into the routing suggestions.
 The suggested route is based on the the safety/danger of the roads instead of the shortest distance.
-It uses Diekstra algorithm to determine the safest routes based on the fewest crime incidences.
+It uses Dijkstra algorithm to determine the safest routes based on the fewest crime incidences.

 ## How to Use the App